that cares about you and your photography

 Since moving to the United States in 1985 I had resided in the mountain

-community of McCall, Idaho, but the distance to the nearest major airport was a factor that brought about a move to
+community of McCall, Idaho, but the distance to the nearest major airport was a factor that

 photo tours, and along with the frequent appearances at various Camera Clubs across the US I got the feeling that I was

 However, during this ‘wilderness’ spell I was published in many British and Canadian magazines, plus the likes of 'Natural History' to 'Farm and Ranch Living' here in the United States.
 I penned 80 plus photography columns